 How does shipping work?

-Please allow 2 business days' handling time to ship your order.
-This means you may receive a shipping confirmation first and then tracking may be updated within a day or two when shipped.
-Please note shipment of your order may take a few business days longer during holidays, new launches or during times of heightened volume as well as during carrier staffing-related pickup or transit delays.
+Please allow up to 3 business days' handling time to ship your order.
+This means you may receive a shipping confirmation first and then tracking may be updated when shipped within this 3 business day window.
+Please note, shipment of your order may take a few business days longer during holidays, new launches or during times of heightened volume as well as during carrier-related pickup or transit delays.
 Sometimes during the Fall and Winter seasons, transit times may be extended by the carriers due to an influx of volume.
-You will receive a shipping label notification with tracking and once shipped, the tracking will be updated.
 Shipping is free within the USA on full-priced purchases.
 All packages are shipped in unmarked boxes for your privacy.
 We do ship internationally and the rates can be found at the end of the checkout process.

 All boxes and packing materials are made from organic, recycled or recyclable materials.
 We believe in simple, no frills packaging which helps to serve a purpose and encourage the recycling of our packaging.
 Our domestic shipping is carbon neutral.

 This last has a slightly lower volume to provide a more comfortably snug fit and to help prevent heel slip while maintaining a rounder forefoot.
-Its features include a rounder, more laterally voluminous, yet low profile toebox along with a tapered arch and a snug heel.
+Its features include a rounder, yet low profile toebox along with a tapered arch and a snug heel.
 The instep on this last is more contoured to the natural shape of a foot's instep angle.
-The taper in the arch and heel will provide a mild, yet natural arch support.
+The taper in the arch and heel may help to provide a mild, yet natural arch support.